-The similar assembles at and PETP may be due to being located within the Serra dos Órgãos Mountain Range, both connected by continuous habitat corridor and having similar environmental influences.
-Despite the similarities several species are PETP (21 species) and (14).
+The similarity of the anuran fauna assemblages at PARNASO and PETP, both located within the Serra dos Órgãos mountain range, may be due to them being located within the Serra dos Órgãos mountain range, both connected by a continuous habitat corridor and having similar environmental influences.
+Despite the similarities found in the high-elevation areas of both sites, several species are unique to one locality: PETP (21 species) and PARNASO (14 species).

-Siqueira et al. (2011) removed two species (Gastrotheca albolineata (Lutz Lutz, 1939) and Hylodes charadranaetes) and added two species to the previous list made by Cruz & Feio 2007: Holoaden pholeter and Brachycephalus garbeanus, maintaining the list with 11 species known to be endemic to the high-elevation areas of the Serra dos Órgãos.
-We add three more species to the list: Cycloramphus organensis, Dendrophryniscus organensis and Fritziana sp. nov.
-14 the number of species endemic of high-elevation areas in the Serra dos Órgãos region.
-Despite of the list, Cruz & Feio (2007) do not explain the altitudinal cut where the high-elevation areas of Serra dos Órgãos mountains start, so we do not know precisely what are the minimum and the maximum altitude that the species present in that list can occur.
-This precludes us to compare the range of occurrence of those endemic species.
+As a result of one study conducted in Serra dos Órgãos, Siqueira et al. (2011) removed two species (Gastrotheca albolineata (Lutz & Lutz, 1939) and Hylodes charadranaetes) from the previous list of amphibians endemic to the high-elevation areas of the Serra dos Órgãos compiled by Cruz & Feio (2007), and added two species (Holoaden pholeter Pombal, Siqueira, Dorigo, Vrcibradic & Rocha, 2008 and Brachycephalus garbeanus Miranda-Ribeiro, 1920), maintaining the list with 11 species known to be endemic to the high-elevation areas of the Serra dos Órgãos.
+We add three more species to the list: Cycloramphus organensis, Dendrophryniscus organensis and Fritziana sp. nov., raising to 14 the number of amphibians species endemic of high-elevation areas in the Serra dos Órgãos region.

-The protected areas are known due to its capacity of maintaining native species in their habitats, thus ensuring long–term conservations (Lemes et al. 2014).
-Lemes et al. (2014) predict a great number of species that will have declined within protected areas in the Atlantic Forest under changing of climate conditions in the year 2050.
-This prediction is based on these species dependence on its dispersal ability; all of which heightens susceptibility to climate changes.
-Additionally, the range of these species is predicted to shift toward higher elevation, where a large number of endemic Atlantic Forest already occur.
+Lemes et al. (2014) predict a great number of anuran species that will have declined within protected areas in the Atlantic Forest under changing of climate conditions in the year 2050.
+Additionally, the range of some of these species is predicted to shift toward higher elevations, where a large number of endemic Atlantic Forest species already occur.
 Based on these predictions, Lemes et al. (2014) suggested that new protected areas in highlands would be more effective in alleviating the effect of climate change on this endangered fauna.
-The risk associated with a changing climate in with high levels of endemism at high elevations (15 species) highlights the importance of preserving habitats.
+The risk associated with a changing climate in a mountainous region with high levels of endemism at high elevations highlights the importance of preserving these habitats.

-The lack of research on the biology and demography of anurofauna complicates the design of appropriate strategies for the conservation of amphibians (Silvano & Segalla 2005).
-This deficiency is more evident in the fauna of high-elevation areas, where, historically, the rugged, mountains terrain this has hampered access.
-Specifically with the anurofauna of this region which have their reproductive activity limited to a few short periods each year due to the severe cold weather.
-Moreover the usual and efficient pitfall traps are less efficient in the Highlands as a consequence of the stony soil and lack of vegetation canopy, which impedes their use and exposes captured animals to rapid desiccation (see Rocha et al. 2004).
-The former issue hides the capture of large animals (see Rocha et al. 2004) and the latter the use of pitfalls during the day, in open areas, and in points too distant from each other (without vegetation cover all the trap inspections have to be made in a short period in the beginning of the morning to avoid stress or threating for the animals).
-For all these reasons major sampling effort and use of more capture methods are required in the high-elevation areas.
+From the nine species considered to have declining populations (IUCN 2015), the species Bokermanohyla carvalhoi, B. circumdata, I. parva, P. appendiculata, S. albicans and Z. parvulus are found in relatively high abundance at PARNASO.
+Also, we sampled six species classified as Data Deficient (IUCN 2015).
+These two facts in addition to the diversity and endemism found in the high-elevation areas of the park highlight the importance of PARNASO for the conservation of the Atlantic Forest anuran fauna.

-The number of species classified as Data Deficient (five species) or considered declining IUCN 201) highlight the importance of the conservation of the .
-Nevertheless, the diversity and the endemism found in the high-elevation areas show the necessity to conduct more studies in the area improving our knowledge about this important ecosystem.
+The lack of research on the biology and demography of tropical anuran faunas complicates the design of appropriate strategies for the conservation of amphibians (Silvano & Segalla 2005).
+This deficiency is more evident regarding the fauna of high-elevation areas, where, historically, the rugged, mountainous terrain has hampered access (Kattan & Franco 2004).
+Also, the anurans of those regions tend to have their reproductive activity limited to a few short periods each year due to the severe cold weather, making it harder to sample individuals during the dry season.
+Moreover, some trapping methods, such as pitfall traps, might be less efficient in the highlands as a consequence of the rocky soil, which hampers their implementation on the grounds, making it necessary a high sampling effort and usage of more than one capture method.
+Nonetheless, it is hard to conclude if the low rate of anurans captured in the pitfall traps is due to the frog ecology, which could be arboreal for most species, or if it is due to the sample effort.
+Yet, it is crucial to conduct more studies in the high-elevation areas to improve the knowledge about this important ecosystem.